doordeck/docs/docs/cloud-api/tiles/associate-multiple-locks-to-a-single-tile.md

 This endpoint is only available from API version 2 onwards.

 The behavior of this endpoint is as follows:
-- given set of devices is not empty, the tile will be associated to these given devices, disassociating from any other devices not in the set
+- Given set of devices is not empty, the tile will be associated to these given devices, disassociating from any other devices not in the set.
-- given set of devices is empty, the tile will be disassociated from all devices
+- Given set of devices is empty, the tile will be disassociated from all devices.

 ### HTTP Request